 As a passenger involved in an accident, you certainly do not want to pay to claim.
-It can become expensive if the case is stretched over a long period and you do not win the personal injury claim.
+It can become expensive if the case is stretched over a long period and you do not win the personal injury claim against the insurance company.
 We offer our No Win No Fee arrangement where you have nothing to pay if your claim is unsuccessful.

 With that advantage and the fact that we do not make deductions from your compensation that you have accepted, you get 100% compensation and an extra 1%* for your taxi passenger accident.
 Send your details to our injury lawyers and we will represent you with our legal expertise and extensive experience.Claim Form To Send Train Accident Details